HomeDev GuideRecipesAPI Reference

 Explains the concept and usage of BLOBs (Binary Large Objects) in Optimizely.

-BLOB providers are a framework designed to store large amounts of binary data in an optimized and cost-effective solution, such as cloud storage instead of a database.
+BLOB providers store large amounts of binary data in an optimized, cost-effective solution such as cloud storage instead of a database.
+Use BLOB providers to offload media and file storage from the database, improving performance and scalability.

 BLOB providers

-The Optimizely platform supports BLOB storage of assets using a provider-based setup and has a built-in file BLOB provider.
-You have the following options:
+Optimizely supports BLOB storage of assets using a provider-based setup and includes a built-in file BLOB provider.
+The following options are available:

-- Customized BLOB provider for your specific hosting environment, such as BLOB providers for Microsoft Azure and Amazon Web Services, available from the Optimizely NuGet feed.
+• Customized BLOB provider – Create a provider for your specific hosting environment.
+BLOB providers for Microsoft Azure and Amazon Web Services are available from the Optimizely NuGet feed.

 BLOB architecture

-A provider is responsible for storing and associating a data stream with a unique identifier.
-BLOBs are grouped into containers, a logical name for a set of BLOBs, which you can delete with a single API call.
+A provider stores and associates a data stream with a unique identifier.
+BLOBs are grouped into containers: a logical name for a set of BLOBs that you delete with a single API call.
 The unique identifier is exposed as a URI in the format epi.fx.blob://[provider]/[container]/[blob] to store a reference to a BLOB in a database.

-Most methods in the API return a reference even though the actual BLOB does not exist because it would be too costly to access a cloud service every time; for example, a call to GetBlob is made, and the caller is assumed to keep track of BLOB identifiers.
+Most API methods return a reference even when the actual BLOB does not exist because accessing a cloud service on every call is too costly.
+For example, GetBlob returns a reference, and the caller tracks BLOB identifiers.

-The example below shows how to use a BLOB provider.
+The following example shows how to use a BLOB provider.

 public void ReadWriteBlobs() {